$q$-Bessel Fourier Transform and Variation Diminishing kernel: Elementary kernel

 such that

-$f$ has exactly $n$ changes of sign if it has at least $n$ changes of sign and does not have at least $n+1$ changes of sign.
-The number of changes of sign of $f$ is denoted by $V[f]$; $V[f]$ has one of the values $0,1,\ldots$ or $+\infty$.
+The function $f$ has exactly $n$ changes of sign if it has at least $n$ changes of sign and does not have at least $n+1$ changes of sign.
+The number of changes of sign of $f$ is denoted by $V[f]$ which has one of the values $0,1,\ldots$ or $+\infty$.

 \begin{definitio} A function $K\in\mathcal{L}_{q,1,\v}$ is said to be a variation diminishing $*_q$-kernel if for every $f\in\mathcal{C}_{q,b}$ we have $ V[K*_qf]\leq V[f].$ \end{definitio}